Particular/Workshop/exercises/02-publish-subscribe/README.md

 ### Step 5

-Create an `OrderSubmittedHandler` class in the `Divergent.Finance` project, inside the `Handlers` namespace.
+In the `Divergent.Finance` project, add a new folder for `Handlers` and then create a new `OrderSubmittedHandler` class inside the `Handlers` namespace.

 ### Step 6